belgium flag

 • Transportation

-For example, one would not qualify for the E1 visa category if their foreign company invoiced a US client for a single transaction valued at $100,000 USD in the past 12 months.
-However, if that same foreign company invoiced 50 separate clients for $2,000 USD (total $100,000 USD) over the past 12 months, this would likely qualify under the E1 visa category.
+For instance, a foreign company that invoiced a U.S. client for a single transaction valued at $100,000 USD in the past 12 months would likely not qualify for the E-1 visa category.
+However, if that same foreign company invoiced 50 separate clients for $2,000 USD each (totaling $100,000 USD) over the past 12 months, this may fall within the qualifications for the E-1 visa category.

 Picture